dotnet/aspire/src/Components/README.md

 # Overview

-Aspire components are classic .NET NuGet packages which are designed as highly usable libraries.
-Aspire components feature rich production-ready telemetry, health checks, configurability, testability, and documentation.
-For the current state of the components included in this repo and tracked for Aspire's first preview, please check out the [Aspire Components Progress](./Aspire_Components_Progress.md) page.
+Aspire components are classic .NET NuGet packages which are designed as highly usable libraries. .NET Aspire components feature rich production-ready telemetry, health checks, configurability, testability, and documentation.
+For the current state of the components included in this repo and tracked for .NET Aspire's first preview, please check out the [.NET Aspire Components Progress](./Aspire_Components_Progress.md) page.

 # Best practices for development